VergeIO: Depth-Aware Eye Interaction on Glasses: System design

 \subsection{Vergence classification pipeline}

-{\bf Automatic segmentation.} After noise‐artifact removal, each 2~s signal window was smoothed using a Savitzky–Golay filter with a window length of 250 samples (0.5 s), which can clean the signal while preserving the features.
-To precisely determine the onset and offset of vergence gestures in each 2~s window, we employed the peak-detection algorithm in detecta library~\cite{marcos_duarte_2021_4598962} with 30 mV as the minimum amplitude threshold, which we determined empirically from the pilot study in Sec.~\ref{sec:electrodes_placement}.
-Since the vergence typically range less than 1s~\cite{Chen2014Softpulse}, we then extracted a window centered on the detected peak, extending 0.5-seconds before and after the peak, yielding a 1~second segment.
+{\bf Automatic Segmentation.} After noise‐artifact removal, each 2~s signal window was smoothed using a Savitzky–Golay filter~\cite{savitzky1964smoothing} with a window length of 250 samples (0.5 s), which can clean the signal while preserving the features.
+Compared with moving averages or wavelet denoising, the Savitzky–Golay filter preserves edges more faithfully and is computationally efficient for real-time use~\cite{ACHARYA2016677, abdullah2023review}.
+To precisely determine the onset and offset of vergence gestures in each 2~s window, we employed the peak-detection algorithm in the detecta library~\cite{marcos_duarte_2021_4598962} with 30 mV as the minimum amplitude threshold, which we determined empirically from the pilot study in Sec.~\ref{sec:electrodes_placement}.
+Since vergence movements typically range less than 1s~\cite{Chen2014Softpulse}, we then extracted a window centered on the detected peak, extending 0.5 seconds before and after the peak, yielding a 1-second segment.

-{\bf Feature extraction.} Each 1~s segment can be regarded as two halves split by the peak we detected.
+{\bf Feature Extraction.} Each 1~s segment can be regarded as two halves split by the peak we detected.
 From each half, we extracted five features: amplitude range, definite integral, end-to-end slope, mean of the first derivative, and variance of the first derivative.
 This results in ten features per EOG channel.
-Each gestures is represented by a 20-dimensional feature vector, comprising ten features extracted from each of the two channels.
+Each gesture is represented by a 20-dimensional feature vector, comprising ten features extracted from each of the two channels.
+Additional details on feature selection are provided in Appendix~\ref{sec:appendix_feature}.

-{\bf Vergence classification.} Prior to model training, all features were standardized via z-score normalization to compensate for inter-user variability.
+{\bf Vergence Classification.} Prior to model training, all features were standardized via z-score normalization to compensate for inter-user variability.
 The normalization also mitigates data drift due to shifts in electrode placement before and after eyeglass remounting.
 Using the PyCaret library~\cite{PyCaret}, we automated model selection and determined that the random forest was the most effective algorithm for classifying vergence gestures.